krmopuri/xml/_lectures/xml-0.md

 # thumbnail: /static_files/path/to/image.jpg

 # optional
-tldr: "Course logistics and motivation toards Explainability in Machine Learning."
+tldr: "Course logistics and motivation towards Explainability in Machine Learning."

 # optional
 # set it to true if you don't want this lecture to appear in the updates section